 The Pledge outlined below was created by children looked after and care experienced young people leading up to 2020.
-This Pledge was not launched due to Covid but forms the basis of more recent consultation and feedback that has been undertaken by the Children in Care Council and Care Experienced young people and other focussed consultation events as highlighted below:
+This Pledge was not launched due to Covid.
+Together with more recent consultation and feedback that has been undertaken by the Children in Care Council and Care Experienced Young People it informs our Strategic Priorities.

-Croydon's Looked After Children and Care Experienced Young Person Pledge.
+Croydon's Looked After Children and Care Experienced Young Peoples Pledge.
 2020